privacy-tech-lab/gpc-web-crawler/README.md

   - gpp_before_gpc: the value of the GPP string before a GPC opt out signal was sent
   - gpp_after_gpc: the value of the GPP string after a GPC opt out signal was sent
   - urlClassification: the return value of [Firefox's urlClassificaton object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification), sorted by category and filtered for the following categories: `fingerprinting`, `tracking_ad`, `tracking_social`, `any_basic_tracking`, `any_social_tracking`.
+  - OneTrustWPCCPAGoogleOptOut_before_gpc: the value of the OneTrustWPCCPAGoogleOptOut cookie before a GPC signal was sent.
+This cookie is described by OneTrust [here](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).
+  - OneTrustWPCCPAGoogleOptOut_after_gpc: the value of the OneTrustWPCCPAGoogleOptOut cookie after a GPC signal was sent.
+This cookie is described by OneTrust [here](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).
+  - OTGPPConsent_before_gpc: the value of the OTGPPConsent cookie before a GPC signal was sent.
+This cookie is described by OneTrust [here](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).
+  - OTGPPConsent_after_gpc: the value of the OTGPPConsent cookie after a GPC signal was sent.
+This cookie is described by OneTrust [here](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).

 ## 4. Limitations/Known Issues